splunk/TA-microsoft-365-defender-advanced-hunting-add-on/README.md

-# MS Defender for Endpoint Advanced Hunting Add-on for Splunk
+# Microsoft 365 Defender Advanced Hunting Add-on for Splunk

 ## Introduction

-This add-on provides field extractions and CIM compatibility for the Endpoint datamodel for Microsoft Defender for Endpoint Advanced Hunting data.
+This add-on provides field extractions and CIM compatibility for the Endpoint datamodel for Microsoft 365 Defender Advanced Hunting data.

+Future versions will include support for Microsoft Defender for Office 365, Microsoft Defender for Identity and other products in the Microsoft 365 suite.

 ## Installation